influxdata/docs-v2/content/influxdb/cloud-iox/reference/sql/functions/string.md

 ## md5

-Calculates and returns an MD5 128-bit checksum for a string.
+Computes an MD5 128-bit checksum for a string expression.

 ```sql
 md5(str)